AntHJ/AppLocker/README.md

 # AppLocker
 Lock and Unlock your Vita Apps with this easy to use tool..
-Just highlight the App you want to lock and press X, wait until you see LOCKED and thats it, or press O to remove the lock..
+Just highlight the App you want to lock and press X to LOCK the app (bypassable with the key combo), wait until you see LOCKED and thats it, or press SQUARE to FULLY LOCK the app (none bypassable).. you can press O to remove the lock on the highlighted app..

 ![Screenshot](https://github.com/AntHJ/AppLocker/blob/main/AppLocker-main.png)